AkshayHarti/real-time-auction/README.md

 # real-time-auction
-Real-time auction

-## This project currently just includes a gql server
+## This project currently just has a gql server

 #### Start server
 `npm start`